robmasocco/AOS-TAG/ideas.md

 # EXTRAS
 - Module parameters consistency check at insertion, especially for max values and sizes of stuff.
+- Carefully think about what to expose as a module parameter (logic-less) and what needs more complexity, thus requiring a device file.
 - Signals support in system calls: handlers will be called upon return to user mode, so all you have to do is place threads on an interruptible wait queue, check for pending signals and in case return -EINTR in system calls.
 This is because signals are a user mode facility.
 Test this first.